krukowskid/krukowskid.github.io/_posts/2024-05-30-Lessons-Learned-Infrastructure-Wins-Regrets-at-a-Startup-on-Azure.md

 Managed Kubernetes services like AKS take a lot of work off your plate.
 If you don't have a huge team or hundreds of servers to manage, a managed solution is the way to go.
 There might be some vendor lock-in, but the benefits of less work and easier management outweigh that.

+## Service Bus

+After adding additional services, we found a need for these services to communicate with each other.
+Initially, we used HTTP calls, but this proved to be less than optimal.
+So, we decided to implement a service bus for asynchronous communication.
+Despite a learning curve, this turned out to be a significant benefit.

+The service is affordable, reliable, and managed by Azure.
+It also provides a ready-to-use SDK and many useful features such as deferring messages, dead-letter queues, topic filters, passwordless authentication support, and much more.
+In my opinion, this is the best option for many projects that require asynchronous communication, without the need for Kafka's features and complexity.

 # Azure SignalR

 There is a subtle difference between Azure SignalR and the self-hosted version.
 With the self-hosted version, scaling your solution can be problematic, as multiple instances are not aware of each other.
 In such a scenario, you would need to add a Redis backplane, which increases the complexity of the infrastructure.